 Victor Restaurant – 30 Mercer St, Toronto, ON M5V 3C6

 Montreal Restaurant: Old Stable turned Urban Eatery

 Although unusual, the eatery fits into its surroundings quite perfectly.
 The restaurant construction project was a grand accomplishment.
-Its exterior being a white, single-leveled building, and its interior being intricately designed with assigned sections, makes the overall structure quite admirable.
+It’s a white, single-levelled building, and its interior is intricately designed with assigned sections makes the overall structure quite admirable.
 The face of the restaurant is a big garage door, whereas the back section has sliding stable doors.
 The center bar area of the restaurant has a dramatic skylight – which allows for natural light to bathe a majority of the building.

 Regarding its decor, Perles & Paddock’s light fixtures were inspired by the Art Deco style and built specifically for their new home by specialized designers.
 Greenery is also abundant in the restaurant – emphasizing the light ambiance the space emits.

 Perles et Paddock – 403 Rue des Seigneurs, Montréal, QC H3J 1X7

 Industrial & Rustic Decor for this Italian Restaurant